martignoni/moodle-tool-guide/README.md

 - Dutch translation courtesy of [Kathrien Bernaerts](https://twitter.com/kbernaerts) (Toll-Net) and [Gemma Lesterhuis](https://twitter.com/BeneluxMnet) (Stichting Mnet Benelux).
 - Finnish translation courtesy of [Teemu Eskola](https://github.com/XtraTerrestrial84) and [Ville Vierimaa](https://github.com/KV-Ville) of [Careeria](https://www.careeria.fi) in [Digital Vocational Education for All](https://www.digivet4all.com) project co-funded by the Erasmus+ programme of European Union.
 - Estonian translation courtesy of Anne Krull and Diana Eller of [Tartu KHK](https://khk.ee/) in [Digital Vocational Education for All](https://www.digivet4all.com) project co-funded by the Erasmus+ programme of European Union.
+- Swedish translation courtesy of Alexander Kainberg of [Careeria](https://www.careeria.fi) in [Digital Vocational Education for All](https://www.digivet4all.com) project co-funded by the Erasmus+ programme of European Union.

 ### The Layout